eugeneleo06/dss-univ_scheduling/README.md

 ![Illustration Diagram](https://raw.githubusercontent.com/eugeneleo06/dss-univ_scheduling/main/Diagram.png)

 ## How to Run
-Run this command to run the local server with port :5000
+Run this command to run the local server with port **:5000**.
+Make sure the port is not blocked or being used by another services.

     flask -app main run